RobPruzan/remote-exec/README.md

-Light-weight remote execution library for python, javascript, typescript and java
+Light-weight remote execution server for python, javascript, typescript and java